adrianvera47/adrianvera47/README.md

 - I am a software engineering student at Autonomous University of Queretaro.
 - I'm starting to draw in pixel art style.
 - My Favorites consoles are nintendo & xbox🕹️.
-- My nicknames are Mr.algoritmo💻 or Frosty⛄.
+- My nicknames are Mr.algoritmo💻 or Nahual.
 - I'm learning to play the bass🎸.

 <hr>